 For more information

-Your Connexions Personal Adviser can tell you what’s available and help you decide what’s best for you.
+Your local Connexions service can tell you about the support available in your area and help you decide what’s best for you.

 Learn Direct offer flexible courses that you can study at a local centre or from home or work if you have access to the Internet.
 Call Freephone 0800 101 901 between 7am-11pm seven days a week.